bibendovsky/bstone/README.md

 * --vid_no_fix_par
   Disables correction of pixel aspect ratio.
-  By default the port stretches a height of rendererd screen by 20% to
+  By default the port stretches a height of rendered screen by 20% to
   comply with original VGA's pixel aspect ratio.

 * --snd_rate sampling_rate
   Specifies sampling rate of mixer in hertz.
-  Default: 22050 Hz
+  Default: 44100 Hz
   Minimum: 11025 Hz

 * --snd_mix_size duration